 It’s always fun and exercise to mix and match martial arts.
 I did it for years too.
 Rather…mindlessly too.
-I knew it had abstract benefits for reality, and frankly, mix and match was good for my school business and student retention.
+I knew it had abstract benefits for reality, and frankly, mix and match was good for my school business and student retention (1989 to 1997).
 And we all know doing just about any martial arts is certainly better than sitting on the couch.
 But I still only “kept” what I could to glean in the “what works” essence for police work.
 Fifty years later, this filtering is still an investigation I am addicted too.
 I still find little and big things to alter and totally remove.

 Foremost, the great champ.
 Bass Rutten, – who is in a world of small MMA gloves not boxing gloves – described this peek a boo “stance” and face cover as, “It’s a ‘meat block.’
 I will punch and kick right through that.”
 Okay.
 Well, that about sums that up!